QuentinRougemont/gatk_haplotype/gatk4/Readme.md

 			* set failed site to nocall `01_scripts/19_wgs_to_nocall.sh`

-	In general I call all SNP, indel and invariants and then create separate quality filtered file.
+	In general I call all SNPs, indels and invariants sites and then create separate quality filtered file.
 	It is important for some statistics to keep all data including all invariants or low frequency allele
 	Invariants can then be set to 'N' in some applications
 	Some selection tests will be best performed with minor allele frequency thresholds

-  * _8 faster filtration with bcftools:_
+  * **_8 faster filtration with bcftools:_**

     ### example
 	a command I've used several time on imperfect vcf to exclude/keep individuals, filter based on DP and GQ and keep polymorphic sites: